GDIT Opens Mission Emerge Center to Showcase Tech Solutions

 GDIT will also co-develop solutions with other General Dynamics business units at the Mission Emerge Center.
 For example, GDIT partnered with Gulfstream Aerospace Corp. to develop a solution to process overhead imagery from sensors mounted on Gulfstream aircraft for specific intelligence missions, GDIT said in a press release.

 GDIT is a business unit of General Dynamics.
-Over the last 10 years, Gilliland said General Dynamics has spent $12 billion on “modernizing and investing in technology.”
+Over the last 10 years, Gilliland said General Dynamics has invested $12 billion in “facilities, R&D, and technology.”
 This year, alone, GDIT has doubled its investment in technology, she said.

 “We are committed, through our investments, to bring the best in technology as quickly as possible forward,” Gilliland told reporters.
 “So, it’s really an exciting time … and I’m so proud of what this team is doing.”